 Coronavirus (COVID-19): getting tested

 See Coronavirus (COVID-19): getting tested on GOV.UK for guidance on coronavirus testing, including who is eligible for a test, how to get tested and the different types of test available.

 Read Guidance for contacts of people with possible or confirmed coronavirus (COVID-19) infection who do not live with the person on GOV.UK.
 Government guidance for people who have been notified by NHS Test and Trace that they are a contact of a person who has had a positive test result for COVID-19.

-See Coronavirus (COVID-19) latest information on the Cumbria County Council website for information regarding closure of schools and nurseries to all except essential workforce.
+See Coronavirus (COVID-19) latest information on the Cumbria County Council website for information on schools and nurseries.

 Keep up to date with any service changes

 Use online and telephone services

 Register for my Account to pay, apply and report online or for council tax and benefits information.

 Telephone 01768 817817 to speak with a customer service advisor.

 Penrith Town Hall is open to the public by appointment only with a particular service.